SAP-samples/cloud-sfsf-benefits-ext/README.md

     https://sfsfbizxtrial.hana.ondemand.com/odata/v2

-The authentication method is BASIC and you should use your SAP HANA Cloud Platfrorm trial user and password to authenticate.
+The authentication method is BASIC and you should use your SAP HANA Cloud Platform trial user and password to authenticate.
 The application contains pre-delivered HTTP Destination (*sap_hcmcloud_core_odata*) to the SuccessFactors OData API Test system, that is contained in */resources* application folder.
 In SFSF Extension Package accounts the destination would be preconfigured to the corresponding SFSF live instance.